Comment on page

 The behavior we reward is the best reflection of our values.
 Therefore, we reinforce our values by:

-Expecting these values from each member of the open call team.
+- 1.Expecting these values from each member of the Open Call team.

-Referring to our values for each application decision we make.
+- 2.Referring to our values in each application decision we make.

 - 3.Prioritising applicants and rewarding those who most embody our values.

 - 4.Utilising value-based criteria when evaluating the success and impact of our Open Calls and the individual efforts we support.